How to Apply

 A final report is required for all organizations that receive an Academy grant.
-For festivals that receive a grant, final reports are due by December 31 of the year the grant was used.
+For festivals that receive a grant, final reports are due by February 15th of the year after the grant was used.
 The report should be submitted online via the Final Report link on the Academy's website.
 Failure to submit a complete report will render the festival ineligible for future grants until the committee deems otherwise.
 This applies to multi-year grant recipients as well.
 Reports will ask for the following information:

 - What was the grant amount and for what program(s) was it received?